Climate Model Tuning with Online Synchronization-Based Parameter Estimation: Combined Optimization of Weight and Parameters

 \subsection{Experiment}

 We use model $1$ from in \cref{sec:exp_sumo}, and define a model $4$ with parameters as indicated in \cref{tab:parameters_asumo}.
 Note that $\p^1$ and $\p^4$ are both given an underestimated and identical $\tau_r$, making it impossible to correct this bias with SUMO only.
-The values of $\tau_h^{-1}$ are also made non-trainable, representing structural errors which cannot be solved by parameter optimization. \\\\ The models are then integrated for 6 different experiments.
+The values of $\tau_h^{-1}$ are also made non-trainable, representing structural errors which cannot be solved by parameter optimization.

+The models are then integrated for 6 different experiments.
 Using the perfect model 0, model $1$, model $4$, model $1$ with training of parameters, SUMO$_{14}$ ( of models $1$ and $4$ ) without, and with training the parameters of model $1$, ASUMO$_{14}$.

-When training both parameters and SUMO weights, synchronization occurs after a longer period of time compared to when training individually, see \cref{fig:params_train_asumo}.
-Parameters stabilize after ~3000 days compared to 750 days in \cref{sec:opt_parameters} and 25 days in \cref{sec:sumo}.
+When training both parameters and SUMO weights, synchronization occurs after a longer period of time for the weights, 800 days compared to and 250 days in \cref{sec:sumo}.
 The parameter values of model 1 as a member of ASUMO$_{14}$ after training are shown in \cref{tab:parameters_asumo}.
 ASUMO$_{14}$ finds an optimal weight $w=-3.370\pm0.002$.

 The parameter space of $\tau_r$ and $\tau_h$ of all models during training is shown in \cref{fig:parameter_space}.
 One can get closer to $\p^0$ by modifying $\tau_r$ of $\p^1$ ($\p^{1}{'}$), or using a weighted sum of $\tau_h$ of $\p^1$ and $\p^4$ (SUMO$_{14}$), but neither result in a good approximation of $\p^0$.
-With an appropriate value for $\tau_r$ for one of the member models of ASUMO$_{14}$ ($\p^{1,AS}$), $\p^0$ becomes accessible by an adequate value of $w$ ($\p^{AS}$).
+With both degrees of freedom, an appropriate value for $\tau_r$ for one of the member models of ASUMO$_{14}$ ($\p^{1,AS}$) is found, making $\p^0$ accessible by an adequate value of $w$ ($\p^{AS}$).
 The magnitude of errors in parameters roughly correspond to the error in the state, see the tendency of two spherical harmonics of the models after training shown in \cref{fig:phase_space}.